Skip advert

 Advertisement - Article continues below

 As with other models in the Smart range, there’s even the possibility of a racier Brabus model, with more power and bespoke drive modes.
 Don’t expect the 400bhp-plus you get on the #1 Brabus, but even 150-200bhp would ensure peppy performance without too much compromise on range or efficiency.
-Like the firm’s existing Brabus cars, the go-faster #2 would almost certainly get bigger wheels and a subtle bodykit, plus red detailing inside and out.
+As with the firm’s existing Brabus cars, the go-faster #2 would almost certainly get bigger wheels and a subtle bodykit, plus red detailing inside and out.

 Did you know you can sell your car through Auto Express?
 We’ll help you get a great price and find a great deal on a new car, too.